ctmann/sf133/README.md

 2413 | Expired Unobligated Balance: end of year | Expired Funds.
 (Not sure this is identical with STAT variable) 1089 | Exp Unob Bal: Other Balances withdrawn to Treasury | Cancelled funds

+## Questions
+* No-Year Money: No year money seems to have no begin (FY1) year.
+Is it implied?
+Not sure...
+* Report Dates: In previous years, the SF133 did not seem to include "end of year".